-I’ve been featured on Playboy, Slate, VICE, Bitch, Glamour Brazil, and in XBIZ Premiere magazine, I was a guest on Sex Out Loud Radio, I participated in a panel at CatalystCon, SheVibe made me into a superhero, Kinkly named me the #1 Sex Blogging Superhero of 2013, and I was quoted in Tristan Taormino’s book, The Secrets of Great G-Spot Orgasms and Female Ejaculation.
+I’ve been featured on Playboy, Slate, VICE, Bitch, and in XBIZ Premiere magazine, I have been a guest on Tristan Taormino’s Sex Out Loud Radio on two separate occasions, I participated in a couple panels at CatalystCon West and East, SheVibe made me into a superhero, Kinkly named me the #1 Sex Blogging Superhero of 2013, and I was quoted in Tristan Taormino’s book, The Secrets of Great G-Spot Orgasms and Female Ejaculation.
 Also, porn star Danny Wylde once called me “Sex Toy Reviewer Extraordinaire.”

 See all my press clippings below, followed by heartwarming quotes.